 You don’t need to be an art major to participate in this club; you simply need to have an interest in photography, studio art, sculpture, graphic art and art history.
 It’s about sharing ideas, personal materials and inspiration.
 Events include open mic, studio art night and gallery visits.
 For more information contact faculty advisor Annie Joly.

 Learn more about the deaf community, practice and learn sign language and help to increase awareness of ASL.
 Please email Becky Haines for more information.

-Play some pickup basketball weekly with your peers at the gymnasium in room 1033.
+Play some pickup basketball or volleyball weekly with your peers at the gymnasium in room 1033.
 This club is just forming and is looking for members of all skill levels.
 For more information, contact Amanda Giles.

 Early Childhood Education Club

 Share and explore experiences in promoting progressive and compassionate pathways for childhood development today that translate to healthier communities tomorrow.
 Faculty advisor Cynthia Shirshac.